elastic/ecs/rfcs/text/0030-linux-event-model.md

 process.session_leader.entity_id: &lt;entity_id of session leader>

-group_leader process info as well as file descriptors (process.fds) will allow the Session View to properly represent pipes and redirects in a familiar (shell) way.
+group_leader process info as well as file descriptors (process.file_descriptions) will allow the Session View to properly represent pipes and redirects in a familiar (shell) way.

 observer.boot.id and observer.pid_ns_ino will be used in generating unique uuids for the process using fn(process.pid, process.start, observer.pid_ns_ino, observer.boot.id)